 Since COVID-19, presenting offers in person has been put on the back burner.
 When restrictions are lifted, make sure your agent is advocating for you in person.
 Human contact and explaining why the buyers love the house can often be the reason the seller accepts your offer.
 By advocating in person, your agent will have a better chance of being given a second opportunity if your offer falls short on the first round.
 Letters can also prove effective, but only if they are genuine.
 This worked for my Client who just recently purchased a home they absolutely loved - their letter struck all the right chords with the seller who accepted their offer.

 An offer expires at a certain time; this is referred to as “the irrevocable”.
 It means the offer is no longer good after the specified time.
 One of the few pressure points the buyer can use is to give the seller a very short irrevocable period.
 This takes away the seller’s opportunity to negotiate a better offer knowing they always have yours to fall back on.

 Work with a Real Estate Agent Who is on Top of Your Needs

 Make sure you select an agent that is on top of the market, well organized, great at follow-up and has the presence to make a difference when negotiating on your behalf.
 Don’t hesitate to ask for referrals and ensure you're working with an experienced and proven Team of Realtors.

 Craig Rennick is a Sales Representative of Sotheby’s International Realty Canada, Brokerage, and a member of The Toyne Team.
-He lives in Collingwood and recently renovated their family cottage on Good Cheer Island in the Sans Souci area of Georgian Bay.tent goes here
+He lives in Collingwood and recently renovated their family cottage on Good Cheer Island in the Sans Souci area of Georgian Bay.